malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 EXAMPLE:harmony_example3

-`chords` and `scales` do not have to be the same length as REF:harmony_example4 demonstrates:
+The sequences `chords` and `scales` do not have to have the same number of items, as REF:harmony_example4 demonstrates:

 ```
     "foot_pcs": ("E", "G", "E", "C"),